Dinamiko/dk-pdf/readme.txt

 = 2.2.0 =
 - Enhancement - Add button visibility by role.
+- Enhancement - Add max. number of items to display in the PDF.
 - Fix - Fatal error with composer package versions.
 - Fix - Wrong header and footer title for categories and shop.